 #3 Swap out harmful cleaners for eco-friendly options

 Many substances like bleach, ammonia, and phosphates not only pose a health risk to you and your family but are also harmful to the environment.
-Switching to natural, DIY cleaners, even if you only replace a couple cleaners to start with, is a big step in the right direction.
+Switching to natural, DIY cleaners, even if you only replace a couple of cleaners to start with, is a big step in the right direction.
 DIY cleaners are very effective and are often less expensive than their more toxic counterparts.
 See this post for a look at the ingredients you’ll need to make your own DIY cleaning recipes.

 #4 Stop buying single-use plastic water bottles